Woman (Little Simz song): Release and composition

 Simz and Sol first collaborated on the song "Selfish" from Simz's third studio album Grey Area (2019).
 Aside from their collaboration in "Woman" for Simz's fourth studio album Sometimes I Might Be Introvert (2021), Sol provided guest vocals on the album's lead single "Introvert".

 "Woman" was released on 6 May 2021, by Simz's label Age 101, as the second single from the album.
 A lyric video was uploaded to Simz's YouTube channel on 10 June 2021.

 Consequence's Nina Corcoran described "Woman" as a "low-key retro hip-hop number that sees Simz rapping about the women around the world who inspire [Simz] to carry on."
 The song contains an organ and snappy snares.
 The rapper, who described the song as "empowering" and "inspiring", stated that she wrote the song "to say thank you and I wanted to celebrate" women.
 Sol sings in the chorus: "I love how you go from zero to one hundred/And leave the dust behind, you've got this/All action, no talk".
 Simz wanted to create a song dedicated to women, and explained with Vulture the inspiration behind the song:

 Music video

 The music video was released the same day as the single, and was directed by Simz.
 It featured guest appearances from Jourdan Dunn, Joy Crookes, and Denai Moore.
 A trailer was uploaded on Simz's YouTube account on 3 May 2021.
 As of December 2022, the video has received over 5 million views.

 Live performances

 Simz first performed "Woman" on The Tonight Show Starring Jimmy Fallon on 16 August 2021.
-On 28 May 2021, she performed the song at the Later... with Jools Holland.
+On 28 May 2021, she performed the song on Later... with Jools Holland.
 The song was sung as a medley with "Introvert" at the 2022 Brit Awards.
 "Woman" was also included on the rapper's set list at Glastonbury Festival 2022, in which Sol joined her onstage.